muppet9010/factorio-muppet-streamer/README.md

 - customExplosiveType: STRING - Mandatory Special: only required/supported if `explosiveType` is set to `custom`.
 Sets the name of the explosive to be used.
 Must be either a `projectile`, `artillery-projectile` or `stream` entity type.
 - customExplosiveSpeed: DECIMAL - Mandatory Special: only required/supported if `explosiveType` is set to `custom`.
 Sets the speed of the custom explosive type in the air.
 Only applies to `projectile` and `artillery-projectile` entity types.
 Default is 0.3 if not specified.
 See notes for the values of built-in options.
 - target: STRING - Mandatory: a player name to target the position and surface of (case sensitive).
-- targetPosition: OBJECT - Optional: a position to target instead of the player's position.
+- targetPosition: POSITION_OBJECT - Optional: a position to target instead of the player's position.
 Will still come on to the target players map (surface).
-See notes for syntax examples.
+See Argument Data Types for syntax examples of a POSITION_OBJECT.
-- targetOffset: OBJECT - Optional: an offset position that's applied to the `target`/`targetPosition` value.
+- targetOffset: POSITION_OBJECT - Optional: an offset position that's applied to the `target`/`targetPosition` value.
 This allows for explosives to be targeted at a static offset from the target player's current position for example.
 By default there is no offset set.
-See notes for syntax examples.
+See Argument Data Types for syntax examples of a POSITION_OBJECT.
 As this is an offset, a value of 0 for "x" and/or "y" is valid as specifying no offset on that axis.
 - accuracyRadiusMin: DECIMAL - Optional: the minimum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
 - accuracyRadiusMax: DECIMAL - Optional: the maximum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
 - salvoSize: INTEGER - Optional: breaks the incoming explosiveCount into salvos of this size.
 Useful if you are using very large numbers of nukes to prevent UPS issues.